oluchna/hydroponic_system/README.md

 3. Go to Users section and create new user.
 4. Go to ```http://localhost:8000/swagger/```
-5. Log in in /POST/login/ endpoint
+5. Log in in POST /login/ endpoint
 ![image](https://github.com/user-attachments/assets/4331971b-f7db-48f6-9295-7d8f52fdfb52)
 6. Copy access token from response body.
 7. Go to Authorize ![image](https://github.com/user-attachments/assets/fd1da474-946e-401c-9b40-e831f9bab417), enter **Bearer {access token}** and authorize.

 Now you can test the rest of the endpoints.

-8. Go to /POST/systems and create new system.
+8. Go to POST /systems/ and create new system.

 To access system_id, go to admin panel, Hydroponic systems in BASE section and copy patricular system_id.
 Now you can use it other endpoints.